Active ingredient

 Like all medicines, this medicine can cause side effects, although not everyone gets them.

-Tell your doctor immediately or seek urgent medical attention if you experience uncommon side effects, such as:
+Tell your doctor immediately and seek urgent medical attention if you experience any of the following serious effects, such as:

 Side effects with unknown frequency (frequency cannot be estimated from the available data) include: